 How to choose the right cash buyer for your Columbus property

-- How well they know Columbus neighborhoods.
+- How well they know Columbus neighborhoods and market trends.

 - What they’re offering and whether they’re upfront about deductions.